Link Prediction with Relational Hypergraphs: Experimental evaluation

 \textbf{Baselines.} We compare with the baseline models HGNN \citep{feng2018hypergraph}, HyperGCN \citep{yadati2019hypergcn}, and three variants of G-MPNN \citep{yadati2020gmpnn} with different aggregation functions.
 Since HGNN and HyperGCN are designed for simple hypergraphs, \citet{yadati2020gmpnn} tested them on transformed relational hypergraphs where the relations are ignored.
 In addition, \citet{yadati2020gmpnn} initialized nodes with given node features, whereas we ignore the node feature and initialize each node with the respective initialization defined in $\hcnets$.
-We adopt the query-independent message function, and the \emph{batching trick} on MFB-IND following \citet{zhu2022neural}.
-All the hyper-parameter considered is reported in \Cref{tab: inductive-hyper-parameter-statistics}, \Cref{app: experiment-details}.
+We modify RD-MPNNs~\citep{zhou2023rdmpnn} by replacing learned entity embeddings to be all one vector $\mathbf{1}^d$ to enable inductive link prediction.
+We adopt the \emph{batching trick}~\citep{zhu2022neural} on MFB-IND.
+Hyper-parameters are reported in \Cref{tab: inductive-hyper-parameter-statistics}.

 \textbf{Results.} We report the inductive experiments results in \Cref{tab:inductive}, and observe that $\hcnet$ outperforms all the existing baseline methods by a large margin, doubling the metric on WP-IND and JF-IND and substantially increasing on MFB-IND.
 Notably, we emphasize that $\hcnet$ does not utilize the provided node features whereas other baseline models do, further highlighting the effectiveness of $\hcnet$ in generalizing to entirely new graphs in the absence of node features.
-This is because $\hcnet$ is more expressive by computing query-dependent $k$-ary invariants instead of query-agnostic unary invariants in $\hrmpnns$ such as G-MPNNs with different aggregation functions.
+This is because $\hcnet$ is more expressive by computing query-dependent $k$-ary invariants instead of query-agnostic unary invariants in $\hrmpnns$ such as RD-MPNNs and G-MPNNs with different aggregation functions.
 Overall, these results perfectly align with the main theoretical findings presented in this paper.